qudsia99/qudsia99/README.md

 ## Hello, nice to meet you!
 I am Qudsia Ahmad 😄
 ### Data Analyst
 Welcome to my GitHub profile!
-I'm Qudsia Ahmad, a passionate data analyst with a proficient hand in statistical analysis and Machine Learning.
+I'm Qudsia Ahmad, a passionate data analyst with a proficient hand in statistical analysis, machine learning and SQL

 ### Key Skills 📊:
 #### Exploratory Data Analysis (EDA):